Wired communication

-Wired communication refers to the transmission of data over a wire-based communication technology.
+Wired communication refers to the transmission of data over a wire-based communication technology (telecommunication cables).
 Wired communication is also known as wireline communication.
 Examples include telephone networks, cable television or internet access, and fiber-optic communication.
 Most wired networks use Ethernet cables to transfer data between connected PCs.
 Also waveguide (electromagnetism), used for high-power applications, is considered wired line.
 Local telephone networks often form the basis for wired communications and are used by both residential and business customers in the area.
 Many networks today rely on the use of fiber optic communication technology as a means of providing clear signaling for both inbound and outbound transmissions and are replacing copper wire transmission.
 Fiber optic technology is capable of accommodating far more signals than copper wiring while still maintaining the integrity of the signal over longer distances.

 Alternatively, communication technologies that don't rely on wires to transmit information (voice or data) are considered wireless, and are generally considered to have higher latency and lower reliability.